adamConnerSax/knit-haskell/Readme.md

 If the ```Random``` effect is included in the effect list, the effect monad is an instance of [MonadRandom](http://hackage.haskell.org/package/random-fu-0.2.7.0/docs/Data-Random.html#t:MonadRandom).
 Pandoc effects and writer effects for document building are also provided.
+* Pandoc templates are included for HTML output.
+See the examples for how to access them or specify others.
 * Though you can theoretically output to any format Pandoc can write--and it would be great to add some output formats!--some features only work with some output formats.